sourajeetmohanty/datastructure/README.md

 FUNDAMENTS OF DATASTRUCTURE IN C LANGUAGE

+what is data structure?

+A data structure is a specialized format for organizing, processing, retrieving and storing data.
+While there are several basic and advanced structure types, any data structure is designed to arrange data to suit a specific purpose so that it can be accessed and worked with in appropriate ways.

  # ARRAYS

 Arrays are contigious memory locations which contain similar data.
 The memory addresses of arrays are in sequential order.